fbpx

 South East Queensland: Brisbane

 Gloria is a mother of three boys and grew up in rural Queensland on her parent’s farm with two sisters who have children of similar ages to her boys.
-She is Chair of Playgroup Queensland Ltd, a not-for-profit organisation that connects children, families and communities.
+She has served for 10 years as Chair of Playgroup Queensland Ltd, a not-for-profit organisation that connects children, families and communities.

 Gloria is passionate about promoting every child’s right to play.
-She is also Director on the Playgroup Australia Board and Director of Council of the Ageing.
-Gloria feels it is such a privileged to serve organisations that support children and communities.
+She has also served as Director and Vice Chair for the Playgroup Australia Board and is current Director of Council of the Ageing.
+Gloria feels it is such a privilege to serve organisations that support children and communities.

 Janet Souter